-This form is provided to assist local education agency staff, individualized education program (IEP) teams, families, medical providers, or others in determining whether to access free services and supports through the Wisconsin Deafblind Technical Assistance Project (WDBTAP).
+This checklist is to expand awareness of deafblindness and to assist local education agency (LEA) staff, individualized education program (IEP) teams, families, medical providers, birth to 3 providers, or others in determining whether to access free services and support through the Wisconsin Deafblind Technical Assistance Project.
 WDBTAP is a federally funded project through the U.S. Department of Education’s Office of Special Education Programs.
-WDBTAP has been established to provide technical assistance on behalf of children aged birth through 21 who are deafblind.
-To access services, a child does need to be identified as a child with a disability but does not need to meet Wisconsin’s state special education eligibility criteria for hearing impairment and/or vision impairment.
+WDBTAP has been established to provide technical assistance on behalf of children aged birth through 21 or until high school graduation who are deafblind.
+To access services through WDBTAP a child must have combined vision and hearing losses.

 Expanded Core Curriculum Considerations for Students Who Are Deafblind